GarrickVance/AtticFan/README.md

 An ESP32-based smart attic fan controller that automatically manages fan operation based on temperature thresholds.

-> This project is a fork of [Original Repository Name](https://github.com/original/repo) with modifications for attic fan control.
+> This project is a fork of [AtticFan](https://github.com/garrick/AtticFan) with modifications for attic fan control.

 ## Features
 - Temperature-based automatic fan control